 - Keep the cooling air inlets clean and unobstructed - Inspect the radiator's exterior for obstructions and remove dirt and foreign material with a soft brush or cloth to avoid damaging the radiator fins. - Check the hoses and connections for leaks and replace any cracked, frayed, or spongy hoses. - Check the condition and tension of the radiator water pump belt(s). - Check the rubber seal of the radiator's pressure cap and replace a cracked or deteriorated cap.
 Remove dirt and other debris from the pressure cap and filler neck.
 The pressure cap raises the boiling point of the coolant, enabling higher operating temperatures.
-If the cap leaks, replace it with the same rating type of cap.
-Find the pressure cap rating in Figure 4-5.
+If the cap leaks, replace it with the same type of cap that meets or exceeds SAE J164.
+The acceptable pressure cap rating is shown in Figure 4-5.

-Item Rating Pressure cap 97 kPa (14 psi)
+Item Rating Pressure cap 83-110 kPa (12-16 psi)